Payment Hub

 • R02 Bank Account Closed — Customers often must call their bank and resubmit deposits.
 This occurs when a customer's previous account had been closed.
 It's probable they forgot to notify you of the modification.
 To process the transaction, they must provide you with a new bank account for the ACH transfer to go through.

-• R03 No Bank Account / Unable to Locate Account — When an ACH transaction is processed, this code is triggered if the data supplied (the account number and name on the account) does not match bank records or if a nonexistent account number was input.
+• R03 No Bank Account / Unable to Locate Account — When an ACH transfer is processed, this code is triggered if the data supplied (the account number and name on the account) does not match bank records or if a nonexistent account number was input.
 The consumer will need to verify and resend their banking information.

 • R29 Reject — If a bank refuses to allow a company to withdraw funds from a specific account, you'll receive this rejection code.
 In this situation, the customer must give their bank their ACH Originator ID so that your business can make ACH withdrawals.
 Then the ACH transaction must be rerun.